AleksandrMatsko/yadro-biathlon/README.md

 # Inconsistencies and omissions

 Unfortunately during task completion I have found some inconsistencies between task condintions and given examples.
-All mistamtchs listed below were found in task version located in [`task` directory](task/README.md)
+All mismatchs listed below were found in task version located in [`task` directory](task/README.md)

 ## Firing lines

-According to task description `firingLines` field in configuration file is the number of firing lines **per** lap.
+According to task description, `firingLines` field in configuration file is the number of firing lines **per** lap.
-But in the [example events](task/sunny_5_skiers/events) given with task description `firingLines` is the total number of firing lines.
+But in the [example events](task/sunny_5_skiers/events) given with task description, `firingLines` is the total number of firing lines.

 I've decided to use `firingLines` as total number of firing lines.

 ## Calculating times and speed

-Unfortunately there is no clear explanation about calculating the times.
+Unfortunately there is no clear explanation about calculating the times and other parameters.
 So here are the rules I'm using:

 ### Total time